ManjunathaGN/ManjunathaGN/README.md

-- 👋 Hi, I’m @ManjunathaGN
+- 👋 Hi, I’m @Manjunatha G N
-- 👀 I’m interested in ...embedded systems
+- 👀 I’m interested in ...exploring new places
 - 🌱 I’m currently learning ...electronics in CMRIT
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...9980908313